 o In view of the objective of enforcing solid and comprehensive risk management on a group basis, it seems that regulations including capital adequacy requirement on a consolidated basis and reporting requirement on sister companies and other group companies are needed.
-However, given that it is also considered that the goal of encouraging the diverse business development and the diversification and differentiation of management of securities companies under a registration system should continue to be maintained, the introduction of ex ante regulation, such as outright restrictions on the scope of business, should be avoided.
+However, given that it is also considered that the goal of encouraging the diverse business development and the diversification and differentiation of management of securities companies under a registration system should continue to be maintained, ex ante regulation, such as outright restrictions on the scope of business, should not be introduced.